oppia/oppia-web-developer-docs/Running-Jobs-on-Dev-Server.md

 ![Hover over the avatar](https://i.imgur.com/XV43Piz.png)

 3.)
 Select the Jobs tab and start it from the list.
+Note that your job will run on the explorations that are present on the server, the job is being run on.
+Say, if you are running on local host to check how your job is performing you need to have some explorations created on the local server.
+You could also take a look at the activites tab, there we have some already available explorations.
+You could just click on `reload` and that corresponding exploration will be made available on your server then (you could browse through your library and you'll see the particular exploration).

 ![Select the job](https://i.imgur.com/oj6mS6a.png)